 When developing good strategies of communication in an organisation, one must make ensure to promote constant and continuous communication between workgroups when resource allocation is involved.

 Rumour-mongering and the culture of gossip

-Inadequate and ineffective communication in a workplace can sometimes result to the development of hearsays resulting to tension and friction.
-Rumors and gossips promote animosity amongst workmates.
+Inadequate and ineffective communication in a workplace can sometimes result in the development of hearsays resulting in tension and friction.
+Rumours and gossips promote animosity amongst workmates.
 Some workers consider this culture of gossip to be a leisure activity which makes matters even worse.
 Workmate bonds are destroyed and some are even beyond repair.